 The Camp Director for Bearskin Meadow Camp is a strong, dynamic leader who is organized, passionate, motivated, and can communicate effectively with adults, teenagers, and children.
 The Camp Director is responsible for all aspects of DYF programs that take place at Bearskin Meadow Camp, as well as rental groups and overseeing the camp facility.
-The Camp Director joins the full Program Team in giving support to additional programs throughout the year that take place throughout northern and central California.
+The Camp Director joins the full Program Team in giving support to additional programs throughout the year that take place throughout Northern and Central California.
 The Camp Director contributes to the organization by supporting tasks requested by other departments and the Board of Directors.
-The Camp Director is a strong leader and helps guide DYF to continuous improvement in program operations and fundraising.
+The Camp Director helps guide DYF to continuous improvement in program operations and fundraising.

 Position Title Camp Director – Bearskin Meadow Camp

 Location Hybrid: Remote/Concord, CA Sep-May & Onsite at Bearskin Meadow Camp May-Aug

 - Ability to foster positive relationships with, and actively include, diverse populations and people from all backgrounds.